polkadot-fellows/RFCs/text/0013-prepare-blockbuilder-and-core-runtime-apis-for-mbms.md

 ### Performance

 The performance overhead is minimal in the sense that no clutter was added after fulfilling the requirements.
-A slight performance slow-down is expected from now additionally invoking `last_inherent` once per block.
+A slight performance penalty is expected from invoking `last_inherent` once per block.

 ### Ergonomics